 Before adding VAT to a price you need to check the sales tax has already been included in it.
-In many countries, e.g. in the EU, merchants and service providers are obliged to post the VAT-inclusive price on the product offer, be it in a physical or online store.
-Some merchants will put the base price AND the VAT price, while others will list just the VAT-inclusive price.
+In many countries, e.g. in the European Union (EU), merchants and service providers are obliged to post the VAT-inclusive price on the product offer, be it in a physical or online store.
+Some merchants will put the price excluding VAT AND the VAT price, while others will list just the VAT-inclusive price.
 This will likely also be noted next to the price, with an asterisk next to it, in the footer of each page, or, in some cases, in the terms and conditions.
 If in doubt: always ask.
-The merchant in many cases is obliged to tell you the final price you need to pay based on the applicable VAT percentage.
+The merchant in many cases is obliged to tell you the final amount you need to pay based on the applicable VAT percentage.

 Where it gets more complicated is when both the provider and the consumer are VAT-registered entities.
-In this case, it is very common to exchange price information with VAT excluded, since the consumer entity will get reimbursed for the VAT tax, usually at the end of the month, so they only care about the base price.
-Still, cash flow might be an issue for larger purchases, so the VAT price should always be considered.
-Our VAT calculator is especially useful in such cases.
+In this case, it is very common to exchange price information with value-added tax excluded, since the consumer entity will get reimbursed for the VAT tax, usually at the end of the month, so they only care about the gross amount.
+Still, cash flow might be an issue for larger purchases, so the net amount with VAT included should always be considered.
+Our calculator is especially useful in such cases.

 Cite this calculator & page